mdbudde/mcw_Preclinical_MRIsequences/README.md

 Public-facing repository for various MRI pulse sequences developed by M Budde at the Medical College of Wisconsin.
 This repository is a newer extension of a previous [OSF sharing site](https://osf.io/ngu4a/)

-Pulse sequence code and binaries are contained within individual private repositories (see [discussion](https://github.com/mdbudde/mcw_Preclinical_MRIsequences/discussions/1))
+Code and binaries are contained within individual private repositories.

+For access to individual sequences and versions, please follow the instructions in this [discussion](https://github.com/mdbudde/mcw_Preclinical_MRIsequences/discussions/1), or email mdbudde@mcw.edu.

 ## DWWave: Diffusion encoding with arbitrary waveforms.
 Original shared sequences for arbitrary diffusion gradient waveforms selectable through the user interface.
-This version has been used by many investigators and updated extensively based on user feedback.
+This version has been used by 40+ investigators and updated extensively based on user feedback.
 - mcw_DWWaveEPIv7_PV6
 - mcw_DWWaveEPIv7_PV7
 - mcw_DWWaveEPIv7_PV360.1.1